Russian Federal Space Agency (ROSCOSMOS) Elektro-L No.2 Zenit-3F

 Frequently Asked Questions

-The Russian Federal Space Agency (ROSCOSMOS) Zenit 3F launch carrying the Electro-L No.2 mission was scheduled for:
+The Russian Federal Space Agency (ROSCOSMOS) Zenit 3F Electro-L No.2 launch was scheduled for:

 .

-Where can I watch the Zenit 3F launch video?
+Where can I watch the Russian Federal Space Agency (ROSCOSMOS) Zenit 3F Electro-L No.2 launch video?

 You can watch the Russian Federal Space Agency (ROSCOSMOS) Zenit 3F launch video on this page.
 The official video includes full mission coverage with multiple camera angles, onboard views, and expert commentary covering pre-launch procedures, liftoff, stage separation, and payload deployment.